 Before you tighten anything make sure the two safety washers are sitting in the correct position; between the wheel nuts and the drop outs and positioned in the holes provided.

-Then tighten your wheel nuts with your adjustable spanner, again really tight!
+Then tighten the wheel nuts with your adjustable spanner, again really tight!
 A tip for tightening your front wheel is the wind in each side equally as you go.
-Tighten your wheel nut a rotation on one side and then move to the other, and then back again and so forth.
-Don't just tighten one side all the way and then the other as your wheel will be out of line.
+Tighten the wheel nut one rotation on one side and then move to the other, and then back again and so forth.
+Avoid tightening one side all the way and then the other as your wheel will be out of line.

 Once the front wheel is on you can stand the bike up using its stand and the whole job becomes a whole lot more stable.
 You'll notice that your stand is too short to support the bike so take your adjustable spanner and loosen the little nut until the stand slips down and you can secure it at the correct height.